frabaglia/ragem/README.md

 }))
 ```

-The server expose a GraphQL Queery WebClient useful for query testing and of couse practice and having for having some fun...
+The server expose a GQL query web-client, useful for query testing, practice and of course having some fun...

 # Querying